Masters of Arts

 The Master of Arts in Applied Communication Studies provides graduate students with a solid theoretical and practical understanding of how communication practices operate in everyday life.
-Through this study, students develop communicative skills that are necessary to function effectively in all areas of today’s business and professional world.
-The primay objective of the program is to guide students in the application of communication theory to a variety of interpersonal, institutional, public and organizational contexts.
+In line with our department’s mission, to foster the co-construction of better social worlds through positive communication, students develop communicative skills that are necessary to function effectively in all areas of today’s business and professional world.
+The primary objective of the program is to guide students in the application of communication theory to a variety of interpersonal, institutional, public and organizational contexts.
 We achieve this objective by focusing on five major application models: (a) communication and culture, (b) communication and transformation/change; (c) positive communication; (d) crisis and renewal communication; and (e) experiential learning.

 Apply to Graduate School